CoalitionEngine/Coalition-Engine/README.md

 > Stable : When the feature is **completly** done and stable, It will move to the Stable branch.
 This branch is basically deprecated, you should not use this branch.

 You are on the Beta branch.
 This branch will get somewhat more stable engine builds than Bleeding-Edge.

-If you're lucky, you may get at least an useful build.

-But the builds here will have the most updated features.
+If the current beta is considered to be completly safe and stable, It will move to Stable branch as well.

  ## Version List